isomerpages/nlb-biblioasia/articles-archive/features/_posts/2019-07-31-post-us-ex-ex-an-expedition-for-the-ages.md

-Viola, H.J., & Margolis, C. (Eds.).
-(1985).
-Magnificent voyagers: The U.S. Exploring Expedition, 1838–1842 (p.
-197).
-Washington, D.C.: Smithsonian Institution Press.
-(Not available in NLB holdings)
-Only 100 copies were produced in 1844, and thus were much sought after.
-Beyond the five initial volumes, there were 24 additional volumes planned covering topics such as ethnography, mammalogy, ornithology, geology and botany, but not all were eventually published.
 Also known as leapfrogging, this was a military strategy employed by the Allies in the Pacific War against the Axis powers (most notably Japan) during World War II.
 The goal was to control strategic islands, island-by-island, using each as a base along a path towards Japan with the eventual aim of bringing US bombers within range of an invasion.